James Erskine, Lord Grange

-James Erskine, Lord Grange (167920 January 1754) was a Scottish advocate, judge and politician.
+James Erskine, Lord Grange (1679 – 20 January 1754) was a Scottish advocate, judge and politician.
 He served as Lord Justice Clerk and a Lord of Justiciary.

 Life

 The son of Charles Erskine, Earl of Mar, by his spouse Lady Mary, eldest daughter of George Maule, 2nd Earl of Panmure, he was also brother of John Erskine, 6th Earl of Mar.
 Educated as an advocate, he was raised to the bench on 18 October 1706.
 He was nominated a Lord of Justiciary in place of David Home, Lord Crocerig on 6 June the same year, and took the title Lord Grange.
 On 27 July 1710 he succeeded Adam Cockburn of Ormiston as Lord Justice Clerk.

 He took no part in the Jacobite rising of 1715, although there is little doubt that at times he was in communication with the Jacobites; but was rather known for his piety and for his sympathy with the Presbyterians.

 In 1724 he, and David Erskine, Lord Dun purchased the forfeited Earldom of Mar from the government, which they promptly reorganised, and sold off.

-He is more famous, however, owing to the story of his wife's disappearance.
-This lady, Rachel Chiesley, was a woman of disordered intellect; probably with reason she suspected her husband of infidelity, and after some years of unhappiness Grange arranged a plan for her seizure.

-In January 1732 she was conveyed with great secrecy from Edinburgh to the Monach Islands for two years, thence Hirta in St Kilda, where she remained for about ten years, thence she was taken to Assynt in Sutherland, and finally to Skye.
+His wife, Rachel Chiesley, suspected her husband of infidelity, and after some years of unhappiness Grange arranged a plan for her abduction.
+In January 1732 she was taken in secret from Edinburgh to the Monach Islands for two years, thence Hirta in St Kilda, where she remained for about ten years.
+From there, she was taken to Assynt in Sutherland, and finally to Skye.
 To complete the idea that she was dead her funeral was publicly celebrated, but she survived until May 1745.
+Erskine himself was a "singular compound of good and bad qualities".
+In addition to his legal career he was elected to Parliament in 1734 and he survived the vicissitudes of the Jacobite rebellions unscathed.
+He was a philanderer and over-partial to claret, whilst at the same time deeply religious.
+This last quality would have been instrumental in any decision not to have his wife assassinated, and he did not marry his long-term mistress Fanny Lindsay until after he had heard of the first Lady Grange's death.